afontainec/chinchay-docs/docs/models/miscellaneous.md

 ## Overview

-There are several more miscelaneous function that can be used.
+There are several more miscellaneous function that can be used.
 So here we will look at them.

 ## columnsNames